-6.1.5.1 Once the results have been tabulated, the following calculations can be completed.

-(a) System capacity.
+- 6.1.5.1 Once the results have been tabulated, the following calculations can be completed. - (a) System capacity.
 This is derived by accumulating the highest continuous demand load at any point in time and ensuring that it is within the required rated capacity.
-Unless stipulated elsewhere, the standard guide is that continuous loading should be less than 85% of rated generating capacity,2.
-Consideration must be taken towards possible peak and inrush loads, not to exceed the rated capacity of the generating device (if no peak endurance is given in the manual or on the data plate of the generating device, the rated value must be assumed as the maximum for peak loads).

-- (b) Duration on emergency power.
-This is duration in minutes and is derived by calculating the time that the equipment connected to the emergency bus can operate before the main battery voltagesvoltage drops to the point that the equipment cannot be relied on.
-This figure is calculated based on industry wide assumptions3 made about the condition and type of the battery, the time it takes to disconnect the non-emergency buses (this factor changes if auto-load shedding occurs), the load required for landing and the load drawn by the emergency equipment4.
-The standard duration required on emergency power is 30 minutes however this may varyvaries with design or operating rule requirements.
-The current industry design rules and advisory circulars can be summarised as follows. - (1) Fixed wing VFR: 5 minutes. - (2) Fixed wing IFR with maximum certified altitude at or below FL250: 30 minutes. - (3) Fixed wing IFR with maximum certified altitude above FL250 if: - (i) certified prior to 31 January 2012; 14 CFR 23 Amendment 62 : 30 minutes, or - (ii) certified on or after 31 January 2012; 14 CFR 23 Amendment 62 : 60 minutes - (4) Rotary wing VFR: Time required for an autorotative descent to sea level from the maximum certified operating altitude, or 5 minutes whichever is the greater. - (5) Rotary wing IFR: Unless it can be shown that a lesser time is adequate the battery endurance shall be at least half of the rotorcraft endurance, or the flight manual limitations section should define aircraft endurance.
-However, an endurance of less than 30 minutes would not normally be acceptable.5
+Unless stipulated elsewhere, the standard guide is that continuous loading should be less than 85% of rated generating capacity.
+It is also important to consider possible peak and inrush loads, and how not to exceed the rated capacity of the generating device.
+If no peak endurance is given in the AFM or on the data plate of the generating device, the rated value must be assumed as the maximum for peak loads. - (b) Duration on emergency power.
+This is duration in minutes and is derived by calculating the time that the equipment connected to the emergency bus can operate before the main battery voltage drops to the point that the equipment cannot be relied on.
+This figure is calculated based on industry-wide assumptions made about the condition and type of the battery, the time it takes to disconnect the non-emergency buses (this factor changes if auto-load shedding occurs), the load required for landing and the load drawn by the emergency equipment.
+The standard duration required on emergency power varies with design or operating rule requirements.
+The current industry design rules and ACs can be summarised as: - (1) Fixed wing VFR: - (i) certified prior to 11 March 1996; 14 CFR 23 Amendment 49: 5 minutes, or - (ii) certified on or after 11 March 1996; 14 CFR 23 Amendment 49: 30 minutes. - (2) Fixed wing IFR with maximum certified altitude at or below FL250: 30 minutes. - (3) Fixed wing IFR with maximum certified altitude above FL250: - (i) certified prior to 31 January 2012; 14 CFR 23 Amendment 62: 30 minutes, or - (ii) certified on or after 31 January 2012; 14 CFR 23 Amendment 62 : 60 minutes. - (4) Rotary wing VFR: Time required for an autorotative descent to sea level from the maximum certified operating altitude, or 5 minutes, whichever is the greater.